Filing using Standard Business Reporting

 There are various methods for filing via SBR.
 The method best suited for your business partly depends on your business category.

 Businesses in the micro and small business categories only have to file a limited set of financial statements.
-If you only file a few financial statements each year, you can use SBR, but you can also enter them manually via the online service for filing your financial statements yourself (only in Dutch).
+If you only file a few financial statements each year, you can use SBR, but you can also enter them manually via the online service for filing your financial statements yourself.

 Medium and large companies have to file more extensive financial statements.
 For these companies, it is quicker and easier to use SBR.
 To do so, you will need suitable software and a PKIoverheid certificate.
-If your company is medium-sized, but you are not equipped with SBR software, you can draw up an XBRL annual financial statement and file it using the KVK XBRL tool (only in Dutch).
+If your company is medium-sized, but you are not equipped with SBR software, you can draw up an XBRL annual financial statement and file it using the KVK XBRL tool.

 Advantages